Comic Browser:

 Blood of a Fighter

-Captain America Annual #12 Synopsis by Peter Silvestro
+Captain America Annual #12 synopsis by Peter Silvestro

 San Juan, Puerto Rico: aspiring fighters and best friends Roberto Velasquez and Manuel Torres like to spar at Trini’s Gym while dreaming of boxing careers in the United States.
 While he is a fierce and gifted fighter, Roberto’s handicap is his small stature and there is no future in the bantamweight class.
 He is approached by a shady character named Armando Aviles who assures him that he can be a great fighter…with the help of Aviles’ "techniques."
 Roberto refuses at first, suspecting these techniques involve some sort of drug but Aviles wears him down….